 Start with simple, beginner moves such as heel lifts (lifting one heel then the other keeping soles on the mat), gentle jogging (bouncing slightly higher yet still keeping soles on the mat) and light bouncing (jumping no more than 4” from the mat)

 Week 4 & 5: 15 min 1x day

 If you’re feeling comfortable on your rebounder after the first week and want to take it up a notch an intermediate approach would be jogging (at a brisker pace gradually lifting your knees higher) and jumping higher (around 6”) with your arms by your side or add them in to involve the upper body.

-For you fitness rock stars don’t discount rebounding for only those “less fit”.
+For fitness rock stars, don’t discount rebounding for only those “less fit”.